Carriers / Containers

 I carried bivy bag and silk sleeping liner in the second bottle cage.
 Spare clothes, tools and few other miscellaneous items perfectly fitted in the compression bag which was secured behind the seat with two straps.
 Camera and few other minorities, as usual, was in the small under-seat bag on the handlebar.
 The spare tube was taped to the head tube.
 Thus, there was no need for a rack.
 In all it was 4 kg less from my usual "camping" setup.
 This can be viewed as a middle ground between full tour with camping and credit-card touring.
 To be honest, the bivy bag didn't work very well in the Middle East's winter, even though I slept outside only twice in rather balmy weather near the Dead sea.
 The night temperatures (5 to 8 deg C) were too low.
 But, with the addition of light ground sheet (a bubble wrap for example), I think this approach would work well for summer tours (with night temperatures above 10 C) in regions with good roads and frequent accommodation possibilities or in counties where camping is not easy.
 There are quite some parts of the world that would fit in: SE Asia, India, parts of China, Europe, North America.

-This is not to say I am against frame bags, or that I will not experiment in that direction, but for now, until the world cames up with something more elegant and inovative, I prefer the versatility of a small and light rear rack - at least for full-kit camping tours.
+This is not to say I am against frame bags, or that I will not experiment in that direction, but for now, until the world came up with something more elegant and innovative, I prefer the versatility of a small and light rear rack - at least for full-kit camping tours.
+(See also "Racks" in Equipment Reviews page).

 1. Hi, Igor.